it-at-m/digiwf-project/content/resources/documentation/architecture/overview.md

 <figcaption>Interaction DigWF Core & the surrounding systems</figcaption>
 </figure>

 The main goal of DigiWF is to create a declarative way for process designers to interact with a technical infrastructure.
-For this we've created some supporting services around the opensource [camunda](https://camunda.com/) workflow.
-Camunda itself is used as a dependency embedded inside the process service.
+For this we've created some supporting services around the opensource [camunda](https://camunda.com/) workflow:

+- Process Service: This is the service where Camunda is embedded.
+It is used mainly to execute the BPMN workflows.
+- Service Instance: This handles any kind of service instances.
+A service instance can be a process, but must not.
+- Task Service: This service handles everything we need for human tasks (authorization, mapping, back channel, ...).
+The task service is backed by an Elasticsearch database, so you can do full text search over all tasks.
+- Form & Validation Service: This handles everything, that we need around forms.
+We store the form definition here an do all kind of form validation.
+- Service Definition Service: This service is responsible for service definitions and the corresponding configurations.

 ## Core Modules